Custom Surgical Developed the First AR Smartphone Application that Guides and Scores Capsulorhexis in Cataract Surgery

 Cataract surgery is currently the most commonly performed surgery on humans worldwide and treats a disease, which results in clouding of the human lens.
 If left untreated, cataract can lead to blindness, as light is no longer able to reach the retina.
-In fact, the world health organization (WHO) estimates that 65.2 million people were affected by vision loss due to cataract in 2019.
+In fact, the World Health Organization (WHO) estimates that 65.2 million people were affected by vision loss due to cataract in 2019.

 “There is a need to develop tools to help train surgeons and assist the entire population needing ophthalmic surgeries”

-The most critical step on cataract surgery is capsulorhexis, and mastering it takes time and practice.
-We are presenting iTrain Rhexis in collaboration with Bioniko , an accessible augmented reality system to use as training and evaluation solution for capsulorhexis, for any surgeon worldwide.
+The most critical step in cataract surgery is capsulorhexis, and mastering it takes time and practice.
+We are presenting iTrain Rhexis in collaboration with Bioniko, an accessible augmented reality system to use as training and evaluation solution for capsulorhexis, for any surgeon worldwide.
 In contrast to the current simulators, our proposed solution is much easier to set up, is able to evaluate the surgeon’s performance based on predefined criteria, and provides the possibility for further research based on the collected data through this training system.

 “We can continue implementing Augmented Reality applications that guide students on the different steps of microscopic surgical procedures.
 This will allow us to create affordable, portable and highly customizable Augmented Reality setups to train large numbers of students in microscopic surgical procedures.
 Thus, decreasing the learning efforts and time, and therefore increasing the number of qualified personnel to operate.”